pranaykasturi/mosaik-heatpump/docs/models/heatpump.rst

-Python”), an open-source Python library that provides a powerful simulation package for thermal processes like power plants, district heating systems, heat pumps etc. An initial version of this model has been used in a previous work[16], and significant changes have been made for this study.
+Python”), an open-source Python library that provides a powerful simulation package for thermal processes like power plants, district heating systems, heat pumps etc. An initial version of this model has been used in a `previous work <https://doi.org/10.1186/s42162-021-00180-6>`_, and significant changes have been made for this study.
 The performance of the heat pump is simulated by considering the energy and mass balances in the individual “\ *components*\ ” of the heat pump – condenser, evaporator, compressor, expansion valve, heat exchangers and pumps – and the state of fluids in